CPMcshane/Wordle-Aid/README.md

 button to reset everything.

 ## TO-DO
-* Comment the code
+* Comment the rest of the code
-* Smooth out some of the logic
+* Smooth out some of the logic tp increase readablity and performance
-* Change variable names
 * Video Tutorial
 * App icon